Web Greeter for LightDM

 python3-gobject

-NOTE Be sure to have installed from this source
+NOTE Be sure to have whither installed from this source

 PIP